EndPointCorp/end-point-blog/2019/06/28/deploying-production-pipelines-to-kubernetes.html.md

 - `tasks/base` defines the base Docker image for other tasks
 - `tasks/**/run.(py|sh)` is a single entry point for a given pipeline step

-The idea is to minimize the boilerplate while retaining the features offered e. g. by Luigi.
+The idea is to minimize the boilerplate while retaining the features offered e.g. by Luigi.

 #### Makefile